 Head of division

 Our group develops methods for improved machine listening, which is motivated by the remarkable properties of the healthy auditory system of listeners.
-We combine deep machine learning, large data sets, and knowledge about acoustics and physiology to improve automated speech processing.
+We combine deep machine learning and knowledge about acoustics and physiology to improve automated speech processing.
 The findings are applied to advance the fields of auditory healthcare, acoustics, and auditory neuroscience.

 - Development of self-administered hearing screening tests that can be performed by anybody on a daily basis (in contrast to time-consuming and expensive clinical testing).